Mars-2030/blockchainllm2/README.md

 *   Develop a web-based UI for running simulations and visualizing results.
 *   Integrate with public testnets (like Sepolia) for more realistic deployment scenarios (requires test ETH and adjusting `hardhat.config.js`).
 *   review metrics and calculate gas consumption
+*   create a baseline for comparison, remove llms and use rule based allocation